 Faced with ever-increasing rents and ever-shrinking apartments, inventive tenants are treating their lack of space as a creative challenge, and sharing their decorating and storage solutions to help the rest of us maximize our square footage.
 They’ve found that when it comes to small-space furniture, good ol’ IKEA has an abundance of solutions that can be applied and repurposed in a variety of ways, from clever storage ideas for small bedrooms and bathrooms to kitchen and bedroom organization.
 Whether you’re moving into a dorm room or making the most of a tiny home or studio apartment, you can make it all work on a budget with these clever IKEA hacks for small spaces.

 The PLUGGIS containers from IKEA offer a budget-friendly option for adding storage to any nook or cranny.
 Use a couple of Velcro strips to secure it to the inside of a cabinet or on the side of the wall for easy storage.
 In a dorm room, these containers are a great way to add storage to the inside of your wardrobe for socks and shoes, or on the wall beside your desk to organize pencils and notepads.
 Running low on counter space in your kitchen?
 Put your sponges and dish soap in a PLUGGIS container attached to the inside of your lower cabinet.

-2. Repurpose a Picture Rail
+2. Repurpose a Picture Ledge

 3. Convert Bed Slats into Wall Storage

-4. Transform a Towel Bar
+4. Transform a Towel Rail